Damiox/ecommerce-rest-spring-jpa/README.md

 1. A product might be associated to multiple categories.
 For instance, an electric toothbrush may belong to both "Electronics" and "Beauty & Personal Care" categories.
 2. There are some fields that for simplicity we are not having in Product table such as description, features, price discount, refurbished, among others.
+3. Products belong to Users.
+Only the creating user is able to update or delete Products, but all Users can see products present in the system.

 ## Notes